ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+rule,
+If she’s a fool she&#x27;ll wed the knave;
+If she’s a knave, the fool.

 Painter&#x27;s Provenns.—Never inquire thou
 of an editor for the news, for behold it is his